lgaspardboulinc31/Deconvolution_review/README.md

 # Cell-type deconvolution methods for spatial transcriptomics

-This repository contains the code used to generate the figures and the application for the review titled "Cell-type deconvolution methods for spatial transcriptomics."
+This repository contains the code used to generate the figures and the application for the review titled "Cell-type deconvolution methods for spatial transcriptomics." (*Nature Reviews Genetics*, 2025)

-The manuscript can be found here (pending).
+The manuscript can be found here: https://www.nature.com/articles/s41576-025-00845-y

 Our Shiny Application is available at: https://cavallilab-curie.shinyapps.io/Review-Deconvolution-for-Spatial-Transcriptomics/